Global Stocks Weaken as China's Growth Slows

 "Investors are trying to get a clearer picture through all the headline noise out there, whether it's U.S.-China trade or Brexit.
 But overall, the uncertainty has a bearing on the market," Mr. McGuire said.

 Later in the week, European Central Bank President Mario Draghi is expected to acknowledge the darkening outlook in the eurozone after the bank's policy meeting Thursday.
-In comments earlier this month, Mr. Draghi admitted that recent data had been weaker than expected, although he argued that the eurozone probably would avoid recession.
+In comments earlier in January, Mr. Draghi said recent data had been weaker than expected, although he argued that the eurozone probably would avoid recession.

-The British pound was volatile, recently trading down 0.2% against the U.S. dollar.
+The British pound wavered, recently trading up less than 0.1% against the U.S. dollar.

-Corporate earnings were another focus for investors, with Ford Motor Co. and International Business Machines fourth-quarter results on tap later this week.
+Earnings were another focus for investors, with fourth-quarter results for Ford Motor Co. and International Business Machines on tap later this week.

-Slightly more companies than usual have been beating analysts' earnings estimates so far, providing a source of support for the market.
-76.4% of companies have reported above analyst expectations, compared with an average beat of 64%, according to data from Refinitiv.
+Slightly more companies than usual have beaten analysts' earnings estimates so far, providing a source of support for the market.
+Around 76% of companies have reported above analyst expectations, compared with an average beat of 64%, according to data from Refinitiv.
 The bar is significantly lower, however, after steep downgrades to fourth-quarter and 2019 earnings forecasts in recent weeks.

-The WSJ Dollar Index, which tracks the dollar against a basket of 16 currencies, was broadly stable.

-In Asia, Hong Kong's Hang Seng Index rose 0.4% and Japan's Nikkei finished up 0.3%.

 Write to Georgi Kantchev at georgi.kantchev@wsj.com